Analysis | Why Covid and Empty Containers Have Sailors Swearing

 • ALLIANCES: The biggest liners have formed alliances similar to airlines’ code-sharing arrangements to extend their reach, share ships and maximize capacity.

 • SHIPPERS: Not to be confused with the container carriers, shippers are the companies that need to have goods imported and exported.
-It’s their cargo -- think the liners are hauling.
+It’s their cargo that the liners are hauling.
 Think Walmart Inc.

 • FREIGHT FORWARDERS: Agents that contract with the carriers to move goods on behalf of companies.

 • TEU: Short for 20-foot equivalent units, this is the standard unit for measuring containers and ship capacity.
-Another widely used size of the steel boxes come twice as long.
+Another widely used size of the steel boxes comes twice as long.

 • INTERMODAL: The system designed to move containers seamlessly around the world on ships, trucks and trains.

-Note: (An earlier version of this story was corrected because the company corrected container figures in section one.)